spectrochempy/spectrochempy/docs/gettingstarted/install.rst

-Follow the instructions to install these packages on those sites, or, far easier, install them as packages from your operating system (e.g. apt-get or the synaptic GUI on Ubuntu, `Macports <http://www.macports.org/>`_ on OS X, etc.).
+Follow the instructions to install these packages on those sites, or, far easier, install them as packages from your operating system (e.g. apt-get or the synaptic GUI on Ubuntu,`Macports <http://www.macports.org/>`_ on OS X, etc.).

 Regarding the installation of all these above packages, we highy recommend to install **anaconda** or **canopy** python framework (a much straitforward solution!) which is available for most platforms.

-We prefer the **anaconda distribution**, so tha the rest of this guide will mainly use commands for this distribution.
+We prefer the **anaconda distribution**, so that the rest of this guide will mainly use commands for this distribution.

-* install the **Anaconda Scientific Python Distribution** : Go to `http://continuum.io/downloads <http://continuum.io/downloads>`_ and follow the instructions for your platform
+* install the **Anaconda Scientific Python Distribution** :

-  If you register as academic member of the university you get interesting add-ons.
+  Go to `http://continuum.io/downloads <http://continuum.io/downloads>`_ and follow the instructions for your platform

   Finally, see :ref:`conda` for installing the |scpy| conda package.